Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

     - RepeatedText class has been added to Tizen.Uix.Tts.
     - New module errors have been added to Tizen.Uix.Tts.
     - MediaFileSource class has been added to Tizen.Multimedia.Remoting.
-    - BufferedAmountLow event has added to Tizen.Multimedia.Remoting.
+    - BufferedAmountLow event has been added to Tizen.Multimedia.Remoting.
     - GLView has been added to NUI.
     - PrimaryCursorPosition has been added to TextField and TextEditor of NUI.
     - InputHint has been added to Tizen.Uix.InputMethod.